MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 **Important:** As a best practice in your real-world deployment, you should always write down the credentials of the first Global administrator account (in this lab, it's the MOD Administrator account, whose username is admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider).
 You should store away this account information for security reasons. **This account should be a non-personalized identity** that owns the highest privileges possible in a tenant.
 It should **not** be MFA activated because it is not personalized.
 Because the username and password for this first Global admin account are typically shared among several users, this account is a perfect target for attacks; therefore, it's always recommended that organizations create personalized service admin accounts (for example, an Exchange admin, SharePoint admin, and so on) and keep as few personal Global admins as possible.
 For those personal Global admins that you do create in your real-world deployment, they should each be mapped to a single user (such as Holly Dickson), and they should each have Azure Active Directory Multi-Factor Authentication (MFA) enforced.

-That being said, you will not turn on MFA for Holly's account because time is limited in this training course and we don't want to take up lab time by forcing you to log in using a second authentication method every time Holly logs in.
+That being said, you will not turn on MFA for Holly's account because time is limited in this training course, and we don't want to take up lab time by forcing you to log in using a second authentication method every time Holly logs in.

 1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in Internet Explorer from the prior lab, and you should be signed into Microsoft 365 as the **MOD Administrator**.

 2. In the **Microsoft 365 admin center** navigation pane, select **Users** and then select **Active users**.

 3. In the **Active users** list, you will see the list of existing user accounts that were created for you by your lab hosting provider.
-In this task, you are still logged in as the MOD Administrator, and as such, you must create a user account for Holly Dickson, who is Adatum's new Enterprise Administrator.
+In this task, you are still logged in as the MOD Administrator, and as such, you must create a user account for Holly Dickson, who is Adatum's new Microsoft 365 Administrator.
 In doing so, you will assign Holly the Microsoft 365 role of Global Administrator, which gives Holly global access to most management features and data across Microsoft online services. <br/>

 	In the **Active Users** window, select the **Add a user** option that appears on the menu bar above the list of active users.

-5. In the **Set up the basics** window, enter the following information:
+4. In the **Set up the basics** window, enter the following information:

 	- First name: **Holly**